We Meaning You Tour

-The We Meaning You Tour was the third concert tour by Australian recording artist, Sia.
+The We Meaning You Tour was the first concert tour by Australian singer Sia.
 The tour was launched in support of her fifth studio album, We Are Born (2010).
 The tour performed shows in North America, Europe and Australasia.
 The concert at the Roundhouse was recorded and release through Concert Live.

 Background

 The first show in Vancouver was cut short when the singer suffered from heat exhaustion, and left the stage after an aborted rendition of "Be Good to Me".

 Critical reception

 The setlist featured a selection of new songs from the album set for a June release, such as "Clap Your Hands" and older tracks.
 It also included the covers "Oh Father" and "I Go to Sleep".
 The performance of "I Go To Sleep" during the Portland show was described as "swirling, and gently smoldering, something that allowed Sia to let her voice to shine in all its glory".

 A review of the opening night of the European tour remarked that the "actual musical performance [was] decidedly fantastic" while noting the song "Breathe Me" which had been used in prolific advert for the company Nykredit.
 A reviewer of the well-attended concert in Brussels found a well-balanced setlist and praised the vocal gymnastics, while technical issues resulted in a muted performance in Utrecht.